 - 1/2 jalapeño or Serrano pepper- for a little kick (optional)

-- 1 C Melty cheese- such as mozzarella, queso fresco, or paneer
+1 C Melty cheese- such as mozzarella or queso fresco- optional

-- Place all the chutney ingredients in a food processor and pulse until uniformly granular.
+- Make the chutney: Place all the chutney ingredients in a food processor and pulse until uniformly granular.

 - Prepare a medium charcoal or gas grill fire and wipe grates with a lightly oiled paper towel.
 Grill the breads in batches pinched side down, covered, until they puff up and the undersides brown lightly in places, 2 to 3 minutes.
 Turn over and cook the other side, covered, until grill marks form and the breads are cooked through, 2 to 3 minutes.
 Just before taking them off the grill, turn the breads pinched side down and brush lightly with butter or olive oil.
 Serve warm.

 - These are best, right off the grill but leftovers can be refrigerated and saved for another time.
 Just place them in a toaster or warm oven before serving.